festival and school events

 I love running creative, curriculum-linked events for schools, libraries and festivals.
-I can tailor all my workshops to suit ages 6 to 14.

 - Science Writing Bootcamp

 A fun, fast-paced workshop designed to inject energy into students’ non-fiction writing, based on a wide range of my books and science writing.

 Students develop their own ideas for attention-grabbing non-fiction, and learn how to overcome the dreaded blank page.